10 Rhetoric & Rhetorical Analysis

 • identifying persuasive claims and arguments texts make

-Rhetoric does not belong to one particular culture, but instead has a rich history featuring different styles and approaches to the art of persuasion.
+The study of rhetoric is often credited to Western philosophers like Gorgias, Socrates, Plato, and Aristotle and many of the terms we use use in rhetoric today come from these ancient speakers.
+But rhetoric does not belong to one particular culture, but instead has a rich history featuring different styles and approaches to the art of persuasion across the globe.
 Rather than thinking that one persuasive method is “right” and another is “wrong,” we need to recognize that persuasion depends on context, which involves cultural, historical, technological, and situational factors that determine successful arguments.
 Furthermore, the persuasive tools available to us today are very different from those used even in recent history.
 Think of the ways that social media has expanded our understanding of and connection other people living around the globe.
 The possible means of persuasion have expanded throughout history, which means that writers need to determine which tools can possibly help them in an argument.

-We have received what we think of as the classical rhetorical tradition from the Greeks and Romans, but rhetoric is universal and at least as old as humanity itself.
 We can point to many examples of rhetoric around the world that may help us see beyond the classical Greco-Roman concepts.
-In Ancient Egypt, for example, silence seems to have been a powerful rhetorical tool.
+In Ancient Egypt, for example, silence was a powerful rhetorical tool.
 Silence was not only an indicator of good character (or ethos, as the Greeks would say), but also aligned the person who declined to speak too much with the order inherent in the universe itself.
 To be wisely quiet instead of foolishly gabby was to invite the presence of the goddess Ma’at, whose truth and order would work on one’s behalf (David Hutto’s work develops this in some detail).

 Consider, also, a major moment in the organization of rhetoric in China: Chen Kui’s work Wen Ze (or The Rules of Writing) from 1170 CE.
 Kirkpatrick and Xu tell us a bit about Kui’s major contributions: